 Earlier this month, I actually had the privilege of touring a few beef farms with the New York Beef Council.
 New York isn’t known as a big beef state – I’ll admit that when I see cows on the side of the road I’ve always assumed they were dairy cows.
 It turns out that we do produce a surprising amount of beef here though!
 New York’s beef farms tend to be small, family-owned operations – 99% are maintained by part time farmers and, on average, they have 29 head of cattle.

-One of the farms I got to visit was Ameele Farms, one of the family farms that Moyer partners with.
+One of the farms I got to visit was Ameele Farms.
 Located in Walworth, NY (Wayne County), Ameele Farms is one of the largest in New York State.
 It spans about 2,000 acres (roughly 2.5 square miles) and has 500 head of cattle as well as crops like corn and apples.
 Ameele Farms was started as a hobby farm in 1930 but has since grown into a full time operation run by Mike Ameele and his wife, Colleen.

 Here are a few photos that I took of their farm: